Meerut: Muslim conquests

 In the eleventh century AD, the region to the south-west of the city was ruled by Har Dat, the Dor Raja of Bulandshahr.
 He built a fort, which was long known for its strength and was mentioned in the Ain-i-Akbari.
 He was later defeated by Mahmud of Ghazni in 1018 and surrendered along with his forces to Mahmud.
-The Jama Masjid, a prominent local landmark, was said to be built by Mahmud's vizier in this period.
-Shortly after its capture, the city was regained by the local Hindu raja and part of his fortifications, built for the city's defense, survived into modern times.
+The Jama Masjid (Congregational mosque), a prominent local landmark, was said to be built by Mahmud's vizier in this period.
+Shortly after its capture, the city was regained by the local Hindu raja and part of his fortifications, built for the city's defence, survived into modern times.
 Muhammad of Ghor's mamluk general Qutb-ud-din Aybak attacked and captured Meerut in 1193.

 Timur attacked and sacked Meerut in 1399.
 The city was held by Ilyas Afghan and his son Maula Muhammad Thaneswari, who were assisted by non-Muslims led by Safi.
 Timur tried to negotiate a surrender, but the inhabitants of the fort replied saying that Tarmashirin had tried to capture the city in the past, but failed.
 Incensed, Timur attacked the city with 10,000 cavalry.
 The forces scaled the walls and Safi was killed in the battle.
 The inhabitants were killed and their wives and children were enslaved.
 The fortifications and houses were razed to the ground, and the prisoners were ordered to be flayed alive.

 The city then came under the rule of the Mughal Empire and saw a period of relative tranquility.
 During the rule of Mughal Emperor Akbar (r.
 1556–1605), there was a mint producing copper coins in the city.
 During the reign of Akbar, Meerut was listed in the Ain-i-Akbari as a pargana under Delhi Sarkar, producing a revenue of 4,391,996 dams for the imperial treasury and supplying a force of 300 infantry and 100 cavalry.

 A major part of Meerut was controlled by Sayyid jagirdars of Abdullapur, from 16th to late 18th century.
 Sayyed Mir Abdulla Naqvi Al Bukhari built Kot Fort in Abdullapur in 16th century, and it became his main residence.
 The descendants of Syed Sadarudin Shah Kabir Naqvi Al Kannauji Bukhari are still present in Meerut; Sadarudin was a chief advisor of Sikandar Lodi and the father of saint Shah Jewna.
 The famous Pakistani writer Syed Qudrat Naqvi Al Bukhari was born in Meerut.

 Nawab Mansab Ali Khan was one of the most influential personalities of Meerut; he built the famous Karbala and Masjid, known as Mansabiya, in 1882.

 The city saw Sikh and Maratha invasions in the 18th century, with interruptions by Taga Brahman and Rohillas.
 Walter Reinhardt, a European soldier, established himself at Sardhana, and some parts of the district came under his rule.
 Upon his death, these areas came into the hands of Begum Samru.
 During this time, the southern part of the district had remained under Maratha rule.